roman-cmyk/Econometrics-1/Assignment02/README.md

 # Assignment 02: Multiple Regression

 This assigment from EUR Econometrics contains multiple regression.
-This repo contains:
+This repo includes:

 * Needed code to find answers
 * Graded assignment in python, notebok and pdf